nf679/avant/README.md

 The aim of ``refl_package`` is to improve reflectometry analysis by applying Bayesian Statistics and creating 'informed priors' which take into account literature values in the prior probability distributions of the parameters.
 The priors are created in a way where they can be directly implemented in [``Refnx``](https://refnx.readthedocs.io/en/latest) to perform reflectometry analysis.
 Plus, the package has plotting functionalities so you can see what the prior probability distributions look like.

-## Problems

-If you discover any issues with ``refl_package`` feel free to either submit the issue to our issue tracker on [Github](https://github.com/nf679/refl_package), or fix the issue yourself and make a pull request to the main branch.

-## Installation

-INSERT INSTALLATION METHOD HERE ONCE IVE GOT IT ON PYPI OR YOU CAN BUILD / INSTALL WITH SETUP.PY

-## Contributors

-## refl_package.\<parameter\>
+## Features

-The following parameters are available in this format:

-- dh:          head thickness
-- dt:          tail thickness
-- roughness:   roughness of the layer
-- vh:          head volume
-- vt:          tail volume

-### Methods

-- **Gauss(name='DMPC')**: Return an informed prior probability object as an object with the following statistical methods:
+Currently, ``refl_package`` only contains priors for the following five parameters for DMPC: head volume, tail volume, head thickness, tail thickness and roughness.
+It can create an informed prior, Gauss, with the following methods:

 - **pdf** : probability distribution function
 - **logpdf** : natural log of the probability distribution function
 - **cdf** : cumulative distribution function
 - **ppf** : percentile point function (quantile function  / inverse cdf)
 - **rvs** : random variate sampling

-- **uniform(name='DMPC')**: Return an array with a lower and upper bound which can be used for a uniform probability distribution.
+It can also create a uniform prior which is an upper and lower bound for the prior range.
+The following plotting functionalities are available:

 - **plotGauss(name='DMPC')**: Plot a 'Gauss' prior probability distribution.
 - **plotUniform(name='DMPC')**: Plot a uniform prior probability distribution.

 ## Examples